onap/policy-clamp/docs/index.rst

 Logging & Diagnostic Information
 --------------------------------
-Clamp uses logback framework to generate logs.
+CLAMP uses logback framework to generate logs.
 The logback.xml file cand be found under the [src/main/resources/ folder](src/main/resources).

-With the default log settings, all logs will be generated into console and into root.log file under the Clamp root folder.
-The root.log file is not allowed to be appended, thus restarting the clamp will result in cleaning of the old log files.
+With the default log settings, all logs will be generated into console and into root.log file under the CLAMP root folder.
+The root.log file is not allowed to be appended, thus restarting the CLAMP will result in cleaning of the old log files.